-A single discount rate of 6.80% was used to measure the total pension liability (6.00% for the Pension Plus 2 Plan).
-This discount rate was based on the long-term expected rate of return on pension plan investments of 6.80% (6.00% for the Pension Plus 2 Plan).
+A single discount rate of 6.00% was used to measure the total pension liability.
+This discount rate was based on the expected rate of return on pension plan investments of 6.00%.
 The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that contributions from school districts will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.